donbro/lsdb/README.rst

 ``lsdb`` is a tool to make managing your lsdb symlinks in ``$HOME`` easy, allowing you to keep all your lsdb in a single directory.

-Hosting is left to you.
-Using whatever VCS you prefer, or even rsync, you can easily distribute your lsdb repository across multiple hosts.

 Command-Line Interface
 ---------